 It is fascinating to get a sneak peak into the lives and work spaces of other people, especially artists!

 We get to see a rare view of the artist at work, see their tools strewn about (or not) and gain some insight to their unique creative processes.
-Many of our artists are taking a moment of time to share a view of their studio with us.
-What makes this more special is that we not only get to see what their studios look like (whether they are at their usual art studio or a temporary studio cobbled together on their kitchen table), we get to hear about how they are being affected during the Covid-19 times.
-Hear about how isolation may be affecting their studio time and their honest reaction to the time and space adjustments.
+Many of our artists took a moment, last year in May of 2020, to share a view of their studio with us.
+We asked to take another moment and update us on how the past year as been for them.

-And make sure to click on the images to see a larger view of each artist’s studio view!
+And make sure to click on the image to download a .pdf version or to view the graphics larger.

 Joanne Geisel – Painter (May 25, 2020)